 - Make sure your baby is latched on to you properly.
 If your baby is uncomfortable in the breastfeeding position, s/he may start biting.
 Also, talk to your baby and make eye contact while s/he feeds.

 - Once your baby grows old, do not feed unless your little one is very hungry.
-This way, you
+This way, you can also begin to wear your baby off the breastmilk.

 7 Best Latching Positions For Breastfeeding